Three international airports serve Barcelona and the surrounding area with flights to and from the UK, Spain and other European countries.

 When visiting Barcelona, it’s best to fly to Barcelona Airport, which is located 14 kilometres south of the city centre and is the largest of the three airports.
 There are frequent bus, train and metro connections to the city centre.

-Girona – Costa Brava Airport and Reus Airport are both located about a hundred kilometres from Barcelona and, although there are direct buses, they don’t run as frequently and take considerably longer.
+Girona – Costa Brava Airport and Reus Airport are located about a hundred kilometres from Barcelona.
+Although there are direct buses, they don’t run as frequently and take considerably longer.

 Having said that, if you plan to combine your trip to Barcelona with a few days in Girona, Tarragona or towns on the Costa Brava or Costa Daurada, it may be better to fly to one of these airports.

-The other reason you may decide to fly to Girona or Reus airport is the price.
+Another reason why you may decide to fly to Girona or Reus airport is the price.
 There are often cheap flights available to both airports and, even after adding the bus fare, it may be less expensive than flying directly into Barcelona.

 If you decide to take this route, make sure you check connections carefully before booking your flights.

-In this post, we take a look at all three airports and outline the transport options available when arriving and departing Barcelona.
+In this post, we look at all three “Barcelona” airports and outline the transport options available.

 Barcelona Airport (BCN)